Deschutes Partnership Project Highlights

 Since 2005, the Deschutes River Conservancy (DRC) and Three Sisters Irrigation District (TSID) have partnered to restore streamflow to Whychus Creek by piping TSID's main canal, reducing seepage and evaporation loss.
 TSID dedicates the conserved water to instream use through Oregon's conserved water statue.
 The resulting instream water helps meet DRC's flow target - the state instream water right - from April to October each year and improves conditions for steelhead and

-The education program of the Upper Deschutes Watershed Council (UDWC) has connected hundreds of students to our rivers and streams this fall.
+The stakeholder engagement program of the Upper Deschutes Watershed Council (UDWC) has connected hundreds of students to our rivers and streams this fall.
 High Desert Middle School, Pacific Crest, Buff Elementary, Buckingham Elementary, and the new Skyline High School are just a few of the schools they have engaged in hands-on, inspiring, and active outdoor learning projects.
-With all of UDWC's educational activities, the primary goal is to help students develop a healthy sense of place and an informed sense of stewardship.
+With all of UDWC's stakeholder engagement activities, the primary goal is to help students develop a healthy sense of place and an informed sense of stewardship.

 Willow Springs Preserve Restoration Project